fgavilondo/learn-rust-webapp/README.md

 * Opt-out HTML escaping
 * Syntax customization

-# DB driver

-??

-# ORM

-??

 # Conclusions

 * Good enough for simple web sites.
+* Not an "opinionated" framework. there are many ways to do the same thing, including how to organise your codebase.
-* Not an "opinionated" framework, must do many things "by hand".
-This has pros and cons.
+Of course, this has pros and cons.
-* Options packed in Results packed in ... be prepared to unwrap().unwrap().unwrap() ...
+* Options<> packed in Results<> packed in ... be prepared to unwrap().unwrap().unwrap() ...
-* There is no PaaS for Rust, e.g. no Elastic Beanstalk.
-To run Rust websites in the cloud you must use IaaS (eg EC2), or a containerised solution.
+* There is no PaaS for Rust in public clouds (Elastic Beanstalk, Google App Engine, Azure App Service).
+To run Rust websites in the cloud you must either use IaaS (e.g. EC2), or a containerised solution.

 # Resources